Shrunken Heads (film): Release

 Shrunken Heads had initially been intended for a theatrical release, but due to funding difficulties Full Moon was experiencing at the time these plans were cancelled with director Richard Elfman funding the film's L.A. theatrical opening using his own money.

 Reception

 Emanuel Levy of Variety called it "only mildly entertaining".
 J. R. Taylor of Entertainment Weekly rated it B and wrote, "Elfman's fun-loving touches manage to get this new series up and running with twisted enthusiasm".
 Writing in The Zombie Movie Encyclopedia, academic Peter Dendle said that the characters "lovingly exaggerate every preposterous line with relish, yielding some outrageous dialogue in an otherwise treadmill production."

-Legacy

-In 2021, the film received a comedic commentary by Michael J. Nelson, Kevin Murphy and Bill Corbett of RiffTrax, an offshoot of movie-mocking cult TV series Mystery Science Theater 3000.